What Is Global Human Resource Management (GHRM)? A Complete Guide

 4. Underestimating the Timeline

 Implementing a new global HR system is a complex process that can take longer than expected.
-Organizations must be realistic about the timeline and allocate adequate resources for a successful implementation.
+Organizations must be realistic about the timeline, provide on-the-job training, and allocate adequate resources for a successful implementation.

 Conclusion